mwarddev/iceland/README.md

 ## Unfixed Bugs

-* CSS Grid isn't suported by Internet Explorer so the gallery page shows in display block.
+* CSS Grid isn't suported by Internet Explorer so the gallery page shows as display block.
 As IE is pretty much obsolete due to the introduction of Microsoft Edge and is still used by very few users, I decided against a workaround.

 ## Deployment